The Devastating Effects of Natural Disasters

 One of the most immediate effects of natural disasters is population displacement.
 When countries are ravaged by earthquakes and other powerful forces of nature, many people have to abandon their homes and seek shelter in other regions.
 A large influx of refugees can disrupt everything from accessibility of health care and education to food supplies and basic hygiene.
 Large-scale evacuations are common in light of the power of tsunamis and other natural disasters, and those fortunate enough to survive face a range of challenges following widespread destruction.

 After natural disasters, food can become scarce.
 Thousands of people around the world go hungry as a result of destroyed crops and a loss of agricultural supplies.
 The impacts of hunger following an earthquake, typhoon or hurricane can be tremendous, but fortunately, there are ways you can help.
-ChildFund's Child Alert Emergency Fund provides people affected by natural disasters with the food and nutritional support they need.
+ChildFund's Emergency Action Fund provides people affected by natural disasters with the food and nutritional support they need.
 Your donation of $25, $50 or $100 will be used to fulfill immediate needs on the ground.